 Worship in the sanctuary begins at 10am with announcements and the ringing of the tower bell.
+Children and youth programs run during worship.
+Depending on current Covid-19 restrictions, a nursery with an attendant may be available for infants and children too young to attend preschool.

 Listening devices are available for those who need a little help hearing clearly.